 2 x PER WEEK Lower-body strength training – starting with functional training.
 Khiarica will place a ball or pillow in between the medial side of Mort’s knees and instruct him to do squats while gently squeezing against the ball or pillow.
 They will aim for 5-6, but stop if Mort gets too fatigued.
 Khiarica will also have him do side-lying adduction/leg raises.
 She will place a pillow under his head and make sure his spine is in alignment.
 They will aim for 8-10 reps on each side.
 Fatigue will be the determining factor for the number of reps as they progress.
 Khiarica needs to make sure that whatever they do gives Mort more energy rather than causing him to be more fatigued.

-Jim will re-assess Jen in 8 weeks and either continue with this routine, or progress to longer duration of cardio, more repetitions, and the addition of more strength training exercises.
+Khiarica will re-assess Mort in 8 weeks and either continue with this routine, or progress to longer duration of cardio, more repetitions, and the addition of more strength training exercises.

 If you are in need of assistance with a special-needs or physically-challenged client, you can get Andrea Leonard’s help in with custom exercise programming.